 Today’s Focus

-Chile’s benchmark ended a touch firmer on July 3, the S&P IPSA — Santiago’s blue-chip index of the exchange’s most liquid names — closing up 0.55% at 10,821 with breadth mildly positive.
+Chile’s benchmark ended a touch firmer on July 3.
+The S&P IPSA — Santiago’s blue-chip index of the exchange’s most liquid names — closed up 0.55% at 10,821, with breadth mildly positive.

-The real story sat in the currency: the peso strengthened 0.71% to 919.75 per US dollar, extending toward the firmer end of its yearly range as soft US June payrolls trimmed bets on a September Fed hike.
+The real story sat in the currency.
+The peso strengthened 0.71% to 919.75 per US dollar, moving toward the firmer end of its yearly range as soft US June payrolls trimmed bets on a September Fed hike.

-Under the surface, flow pooled in domestic consumption names — Cencosud, Falabella and Mallplaza — while SQM-B drew the most cash yet still slipped, a sign of profit-taking rather than fresh conviction in the miners.
+Under the surface, flow pooled in domestic consumption names — Cencosud, Falabella and Mallplaza.
+SQM-B drew the most cash yet still slipped, a sign of profit-taking rather than fresh conviction in the miners.

-Copper, which sets Santiago’s rhythm because the metal makes up roughly half of Chile’s exports, held near $6 a pound, keeping the backdrop supportive even as the index merely consolidated recent gains.
+Copper sets Santiago’s rhythm because the metal makes up roughly half of Chile’s exports.
+It held near $6 a pound, keeping the backdrop supportive even as the index merely consolidated recent gains.

 Chile's stock exchange and the S&P IPSA.